Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Using dipolar gravitational waves to constrain Entangled Relativity

 \subsection{Discussion}

-At best, our simulations show that two order of magnitudes differ between the predictions of Entangled Relativity with the assumption that $\Lm=-\rho$ (see Fig.\ref{plot:pdot_ER}) and the inferred constraint from observational data in Eq. (\ref{eq:obs_pdot}).
-This seems to indicate that the case $\Lm = - \rho$ should be heavily constrained, if not ruled out, by this type of systems.
+At best, our simulations show that the predictions differ by two orders of magnitude in Entangled Relativity with the assumption that $\Lm=-\rho$ (see Fig. \ref{plot:pdot_ER}) and the inferred constraint from observational data in Eq. (\ref{eq:obs_pdot}).
+This seems to indicate that the case $\Lm = - \rho$ should be heavily constrained, if not ruled out, by such systems.
 But in order to evaluate precisely to what extent, one would have to readjust all the parameters within the framework of Entangled Relativity and to also check a wide range of possible equations of state.
 Still, it is unlikely that another set of parameters and equations of state will be able to recover the observed orbital period data---given the orders of magnitude apparent difference.

 Even if this result is confirmed, Entangled Relativity would remain viable if $\Lm = T$ instead, as it has sometimes been argued in the literature \citep{avelino:2018pr,avelino:2022pr,pinto:2025ar}.
 But then, Entangled Relativity would not predict any deviation from General Relativity for compact objects that are not extremely magnetized.
-Indeed, in that situation, only the magnetic field would source the scalar-field.
+Indeed, in that situation, only the magnetic field would source the scalar field.
 Hence a deviation from General Relativity should be expected for magnetars, but the source term of the scalar field is $B^2/2\mu_0$ and is around $10^{11}$ Tesla \citep{vidana2018}), which is typically $10^{-7}$ relatively smaller than the typical energy densities of neutron stars---or their pressure, since $\rho\sim 3 P/c^2$ for the densest neutron stars.
-Therefore, a deviation from General Relativity that would entirely be due to a magnetic field with the assumption $\Lm=T$ is expected to be up to seven order of magnitude smaller than one expects from the matter density with the assumption $\Lm=-\rho$, see \citep{chehab:2025cq}.
+Therefore, a deviation from General Relativity that would entirely be due to a magnetic field with the assumption $\Lm=T$ is expected to be up to seven orders of magnitude smaller than one expects from the matter density with the assumption $\Lm=-\rho$, see \citep{chehab:2025cq}.